 @SignUpScreen;|@SignUpForm;|@Button;[title=Log In];|@TouchableOpacity;|.
 This change makes React Native hierarchies consistent with web, iOS, and Android hierarchies.

 - The event source is now React Native, and not Android or iOS.
-This may break reports and analyses that rely on the Source property being a mobile platform.
+This may break reportsreports - saved analysis results which you can continually re-run to monitor your analytics. and analyses that rely on the Source property being a mobile platform.
 The platform (iOS/Android) the event came from is now captured in the Platform Type property.

 For each event definition on a pre-v0.9.0 React Native Heap event, you will need to do the following (details for each step are described below):